TD06/task-cli/README.md

-TASK CLI\n
+TASK CLI
-Its a simple command-line task tracker built using Node.js The functions that can be executed in this project are:
+Its a simple command-line task tracker built using Node.js
+The functions that can be executed in this project are:
 1. Add a task
 2. List tasks